daswer123/rvc-python/README.md

 - `-o OUTPUT`, `--output OUTPUT`:
      Output path for results (default is "out.wav").
+     If you specify -d, you need to specify the path to the folder where the files will be saved.

 - `-ir INDEX_RATE`, `--index_rate INDEX_RATE`:
    Search feature ratio.